 During LENA Start, families use LENA’s patented “talk pedometer” technology to measure their child’s language environment.
 Over the course of 10 weekly sessions that can be delivered virtually or in person, families explore this data in the form of personalized, actionable feedback reports, discussing research-based strategies with their peers to increase the quality and quantity of talk at home.
 Participants will receive free children’s book each session and gift card stipends.
 Registration is required.

-If so, we would love to have you join us for one of our Basics Parent Playgroups.
-We recognize parents as their child’s first and most important teacher.
-80% of brain growth happens during the first 3 years of life!
-The playgroups provide an opportunity to learn brain-boosting tips and connect with other parents of young children.
+Parents are a child’s first and most important teacher!
+Because 80% of brain growth happens during the first 3 years of life we want to provide an opportunity for parents and caregivers to do brain-boosting activities with their children and connect with other local families.
 Each month, you will receive an early learning toolkit with materials to help your child learn and grow.
 Each week, you get to choose a new book to add to your child’s home library.
 Registration is required.
-There are two playgroups to choose from: